ashwin2001-cloud/Mean-tut/README.md

 # MeanTut

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.
+This is a basic app, where users can create/delete/edit posts and post image files when authenticated.

 ## Development server